ImgBotApp/InternetNL/detail/web/dnssec/valid/verdict/good_nl.md

-Your domain is secured with DNSSEC.
+Your domain is secure, because it has a valid DNSSEC signature.